Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

         If you chose the optional TouchScreen Display, connect the display to the RaspberryPi.
 Else connect the RPI to a touchscreen display, or any display as well as a keyboard and mouse.

+Steps 1 and 2 can be bypassed if you decided to use a desktop computer to run Plant CNC.

-Step 3: After setting up the RPI (RaspberryPI) with raspbian access the internet and download the Planet CNC software at: https://planet-cnc.com/software/ or by searching
-"Planet CNC Software"
+Step 3: After setting up the RPI (RaspberryPI) with raspbian access the internet and download and start up the Planet CNC software at: https://planet-cnc.com/software/ or by searching "Planet CNC Software"

-Step 4:
+Step 4: Connect the Plant CNC MK3/4 controller Via usb

+Setp 5: